FlatTargetInk/ECE562-Software/README.md

 All modules are python3

-To generate meeting minutes useL
+To generate meeting minutes style git log use:

-`git log --pretty=format:"%ad - %an: %s" > meetingminutes.txt
+`git log --pretty=format:"%ad - %an: %s" > meetingminutes.txt`

 ## Installation